charmoniumQ/PROBE/docs/benchmark_suite/README.md

 1. lmbench fork and lmbenhc exec are close in feature-space, probably because programs usually do both.

-2. Utilities (especially GNU hello which just prints hello and exits), terminate very quickly, so they probably measure resources used to load and exit a program.
+2. Utilities (especially GNU hello, which prints hello and exits) terminate very quickly, so they probably measure resources used to load and exit a program.
-   Note that we run these commands in a loop hundreds or thousands of times, so the runtime is more accurately measurable. cd and shell-increment, on the other hand, are shell builtins, so they do not even need to load a program.
+   We run these commands in a loop hundreds or thousands of times, so the runtime is more accurately measurable. cd and shell-increment, on the other hand, are shell builtins, so they do not even need to load a program.
    That cluster probably represents purely CPU-bound workloads.

-3. Many of the CPU-heavy workloads are grouped together, under lm-protection-fault.
+3. Many of the CPU-heavy workloads are grouped together under lm-protection-fault.

 4. Many of the un/archive benchmarks are grouped together with lighttpd, which also accesses many files.

 ### Our suggested subset

+- Running a CPU heavy benchmark (**from the 55% cluster** in @Tbl:members) is important, in some sense.
+  It has the heaviest weight because more of the selected programs are similar.
+  This weighting will change with the domain, but it holds on our sample of programs.

-The programs in lmbench have very different performance characteristics (see @Fig:benchmark-groups).
+- The programs in **lmbench** have very different performance characteristics (see @Fig:benchmark-groups).
   Due to their simplicity, their results are interpretable (e.g., testing latency of `open()` followed by `close()` in a tight loop).
-We report the total time it takes to run a large number of iterations[^lmbench-usage], rather than latency or throughput, in order to be consistent with benchmarks for which latency and throughput are not applicable terms.
+  We report the total time it takes to run a large number of iterations[^lmbench-usage] rather than latency or throughput to be consistent with benchmarks for which latency and throughput are not applicable.
   If one has to run part of lmbench, it is not too hard to run all of lmbench.

-[^lmbench-usage]: Users should set the environment variable `ENOUGH` to a large integer, otherwise lmbench will choose a number of iterations based on the observed speed of the machine which can vary between runs.
+  [^lmbench-usage]: Users should set the environment variable `ENOUGH` to a large integer.
+Otherwise, lmbench will choose a number of iterations based on the observed speed of the machine, which can vary between runs.

-@Fig:benchmark-groups shows that HTTP servers are very "unique".
+- @Fig:benchmark-groups shows that **HTTP servers are very "unique"**.
   Three of five were selected as cluster centers, and we can tell from @Fig:benchmark-clusters they are quite far from other programs in feature-space.
-This "uniqueness" means that future work interested in representativeness and consistency with prior work should include HTTP servers, but future work that is not on security may be able to do without them.
+  This "uniqueness" means that future work interested in representativeness and consistency with prior work should include HTTP servers, but future     work not on security may be able to do without them.
-In that case, they should run Postmark instead, which is intended to mimic the workload of a webserver, and according to @Fig:benchmark, will pull the benchmarks the direction of Nginx and ApacheHttpd.
+  In that case, they should run **Postmark** instead, which is intended to mimic the workload of a webserver, and according to @Fig:benchmark, will pull the benchmarks the direction of Nginx and ApacheHttpd.

+- Surprisingly, **shell builtins** and **Linux utilities** in a tight loop exercise provenance collectors well according to @Tbl:benchmark-results, probably due to their fast execution time compared to the fixed cost of loading a program and its libraries into memory.
+  At least they are easy to run.

 There is an old adage, \emph{the best benchmark is always the target application}.
-Benchmarking lmbench reveals how well certain aspects of performance, but benchmarking the target application reveals one the _actual_ performance.
+Benchmarking lmbench reveals certain aspects of performance, but benchmarking the target application reveals the _actual_ performance.
 If we may hazard a corollary, we might say, \emph{the second best benchmark is one from the target domain}.
-Supposing one doens't know the exact application or inputs their audience will use, selecting applications from that domain is the next best option.
+Supposing one does not know the exact application or inputs their audience will use, selecting applications from that domain is the next best option.
-This is why we are surprised why such a large domain, computational science, is underrepresented in benchmarks in prior work.
-Future work on system-level provenance for computational science should of course use a computational science benchmark, such as BLAST, compiling programs with Spack, or a workflow, whether or not they are selected by this clustering analysis.
+Future work on system-level provenance for computational science should, of course, use a computational science benchmark, such as BLAST, compiling programs with Spack, or a workflow, whether or not they are selected by this clustering analysis.
 Likewise, work on security should include HTTP servers.

 Finally, researchers presenting new provenance collectors should report _all_ benchmark runtimes, not just a geometric mean [@masheyWarBenchmarkMeans2004].